Immunology Online Test 12th Science Questions in English

 Correct

-Explanation Different approaches have been attempted in the immunotherapy of cancer.
+Different approaches have been attempted in the immunotherapy of cancer.
 Immunotherapy appears to be important in getting rid of the residual malignant cells after the gross tumour has been removed.
 The best results in the treatment of cancer is to follow an integrated approach to therapy, combining surgery, radiotherapy, chemotherapy and immunotherapy.
-Incorrect

-Explanation Different approaches have been attempted in the immunotherapy of cancer.
+Different approaches have been attempted in the immunotherapy of cancer.
 Immunotherapy appears to be important in getting rid of the residual malignant cells after the gross tumour has been removed.
 The best results in the treatment of cancer is to follow an integrated approach to therapy, combining surgery, radiotherapy, chemotherapy and immunotherapy.

 -

-Question 106 of 106106.
-Question- Which of the following are the features of Cancer cells?
+- Which of the following are the features of Cancer cells?

 - Large, Variable shaped nuclei relatively small cytoplasmic volume